scopely/shudder/README.md

 `~/.boto` config or environment variables for `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

-*This project has to be run on an ec2 instance because it looks up the instance id in the instance metadata.
-It'll break anywhere but on ec2.*
+*This project has to be run on an EC2 instance because it looks up the instance ID in the instance metadata.
+It'll break anywhere but on EC2.*

 ## Permissions

-Your credentials need to be able to subscribe to your sns topic, unsubscribe from your subscription ARN, as well as create and read from sqs queues under the prefix configured.
+Your credentials need to be able to subscribe to your SNS topic, unsubscribe from your subscription ARN, as well as create and read from SQS queues under the prefix configured.

 ### Example IAM Role for Instance running Shudder